baotramduong/Quora-Insincere-Questions-Classification-with-NLP-Transfer-Learning-Using-TensorFlow-Hub/README.md

 ## Introduction

 We are going to improve the quality of discussions on Quora platform by detecting toxic content.
-Specifically, we want to build a predictive NLP model that labels questions asked on Quora as either since sincere or insincere.
+Specifically, we want to build a predictive NLP model that labels questions asked on Quora as either sincere or insincere.

 ## Data Source